jenkinsci/kubernetes-plugin/README.md

 If _Kubernetes URL_ is not set, the connection options will be autoconfigured from service account or kube config file.

-If running the jenkins master outside of kubernetes you will need to set the credential to secret text.
-The value of the credential will be the token of the service account you created for jenkins in the cluster the agents will run on.
+When running the Jenkins master outside of Kubernetes you will need to set the credential to secret text.
+The value of the credential will be the token of the service account you created for Jenkins in the cluster the agents will run on.

 ### Restricting what jobs can use your configured cloud